devleaks/lata-docs/docs/Configuration Files.md

 ```

 ## Ground Support Equipment Profile

-For a given aircraft type, the purpose of the ground support profile is to specify very precise points where ground support vehicule must stop around the aircraft.
+For a given aircraft type, the purpose of the ground support equipment profile is to specify very precise points where ground support vehicule must stop around the aircraft.

 Each precise position is given relative to the tip nose of the aircraft.